 Burgundy Hotel (B,L,D)

 Today begins with a visit to Little Rock High School, a national emblem of the often violent struggle over school desegregation.
 The crisis here forced the nation to enforce African-American civil rights in the face of massive southern defiance during the years following the Brown decision, a major triumph of the movement.
 Here we will have the opportunity to meet with one of the students from that time.
 Continue on to the William J. Clinton Presidential Center housed in a gleaming modern space overlooking the Arkansas River.
-(As of March 15, 2021, the Clinton Center remains closed.)
-Enjoy lunch in the beautiful restaurant at the center.
-Continue on to Memphis and check into the Hu Hotel before dinner at a local restaurant.
+Continue on to Memphis and check into our hotel before dinner at a local iconic Memphis BBQ restaurant.

 Begin the morning at the Lorraine Motel, now the home of the National Civil Rights Museum.
 Martin Luther King, Jr. stayed at the motel on April 4, 1968, the day of his assassination.
 Enjoy lunch at The Four Way, one of the oldest soul food restaurants in Memphis whose regulars included Martin Luther King Jr, Isaac Hayes and Aretha Franklin.
 This afternoon, we will focus on Memphis’ music history with a visit to the Stax Museum of American Soul, located in Soulsville.
 End the day with a visit the Slave Haven Underground Railway house, where dark cellars, hidden passageways and trap doors were used by runaway slaves attempting to flee north to freedom.
 Dinner is at your leisure this evening.